data-apis/governance/consortium_governance.md

 - A relevant open source project that falls under the scope of a Consortium API standard (existing or being developed).
-Currently this includes array/tensor and dataframe libraries.
+Currently this includes array/tensor and dataframe libraries, and libraries that are array consumers through the array API standard.
 What "relevant" means is hard to quantify in a metric; this will be decided upon by the existing Members.
 - A Consortium Sponsor (see next section).